slari-pivotal/gpdb/ci/wix-packaging/README.md

 This directory describes how to configure a Windows machine to package the CCLs for that platform.
 It has a Cloudformation template for launching an AWS instance from an AMI which is ready to package the CCLs with Wix.
 See the toolsmiths-images repository for more information on the AMI.
+Unfortunately, as of Dec.
+2016, the process for generating the AMI is manual, based on a README.md

+The particular AMI that this Cloudformation expects to use is encoded in the Cloudformation template.

 `aws cloudformation update-stack --stack-name wix-packaging --template-body "$(cat cloudformation-template.yml)"`